-The Battlegrounds map is not small - it can't be, if it's going to house hundreds upon hundreds of games over and over again - and even though it can feel like second nature at times, the ubiquitous design of the buildings, trees, and rolling battleground countryside are easy enough to get lost in.
+Erangel, the first PUBG map, is not small - it can't be, if it's going to house hundreds upon hundreds of games over and over again - and even though it can feel like second nature at times, the ubiquitous design of the buildings, trees, and rolling battleground countryside are easy enough to get lost in.

-There's also the matter of finding the best spawn location for your game, along with where to find the best vehicle locations if you're caught a fair way from the safe zone, and generally the best place to start in PUBG.
+There's also the matter of finding the best landing location for your game, along with where to find the best vehicle locations if you're caught a fair way from the safe zone, and generally the best place to start in PUBG.
 You'll find answers on all of that - plus detail on things like how to use the PUBG map effectively - in our PUBG map guide below!

 The map in PlayerUnknown's Battlegrounds is more complicated - and useful - than you might think, at least at first.
 Before we get into specific strategies, here's the map itself, along with a few simple things worth knowing from the off:

-PUBG Map things to know:
+PUBG Map key things to know:

 - Each large square represents 1 kilometre, and each smaller square within that is 100 metres, meaning the landmass of the map itself is actually only about 6km across.